 Time Off Policies : Keep It Simple

 Keep it simple, stupid.
-Time Off Policies are the one HR item where some Companies start to get crazy.
+Time Off Policies are the one Human Resource Management item where some Companies start to get crazy.
 The rule of thumb is to keep Time Off Policies as simple as possible.
 We recommend that Companies strive to have a max of three types of Paid Time Off policies and no more.
 The most common types of Paid Time Off are:

 How Do Employees Earn Time